Johnny Kidd & the Pirates: "Shakin' All Over"

 Kidd and the Pirates' most famous song was "Shakin' All Over", memorable for opening guitars and solo from Joe Moretti.
 It reached number one in the UK singles charts in 1960.
 The song and the group's proto-power trio line-up both made a strong impression on the Who, who would cover it in their 1970 album Live at Leeds, whose CD liner notes proclaim the original to be the UK's best pre-Beatles rock single.
 A cover version by Canada's The Guess Who reached No. 1 in their home country and skirted the US Top 20 in early 1965.

 The swansong recording of this line-up in 1961, "Please Don't Bring Me Down", failed to chart.
 However, it featured a B-side which turned out to be a minor UK rock 'n' roll classic.
 "So What" featured a piano solo from Morgan "Thunderclap" Jones.
 When the single failed to chart, the Pirates—Clem Cattini, Alan Caddy and Brian Gregg—jumped ship and joined Colin Hicks as his "Cabin Boys" on a six-week tour to Europe.
 After this liaison, Cattini and Caddy joined a Joe Meek backing band who evolved into the Tornados.
 Kidd meanwhile cut a "solo" single backed by a bigger band sound.
 "Hurry on Back to Love" was more bluesy than anything Kidd had previously attempted and indicated a possible new musical path.

 A new Pirate trio was recruited.
-Johnny Spence (bass), Frank Farley (drums) and Johnny Patto (lead guitar) had recently backed Cuddly Dudley as "The Redcaps".
+Johnny Spence (born 26 January 1942, bass), Frank Farley (drums) and Johnny Patto (lead guitar) had recently backed Cuddly Dudley as "The Redcaps".
 Patto soon left and was replaced by Mick Green (lead guitar), who had also backed Dudley.
 The new line-up's first single with Kidd, "A Shot Of Rhythm And Blues" (coupled with "I Can Tell"), broke Kidd's dry spell, entering the lower reaches of the chart toward the end of 1962.
 In retrospect this disc, which debuted Green's unique playing style incorporating alternating lead and rhythm guitar figures, can be viewed as the sonic bridge marking the transition of British rock and roll into British beat.